 This plugin performs automatic type conversion on values between DSS storage types and Tableau Hyper TypeTags.
 The processing that will be applied to each value is selected based on the storage type in DSS.
 Under column names in DSS, there are two different indications on types.
 The grey upper one indicates the storage type and will be the one used for value and type conversion.
 The blue one is the inferred type and enables recommendations of appropriate processing actions in DSS.
 Therefore, if a geocolumn is to be exported as such in Tableau Hyper from DSS, make sure that the grey storage type is geopoint otherwise it might appear as a string in Tableau Hyper.
 (Same for the date storage type)

-Upload DSS dataset as Tableau Hyper file to Tableau Server or Tableau Online
+Upload DSS dataset as Tableau Hyper file to Tableau Server or Tableau Cloud

 Export your DSS dataset to Tableau Server directly from the flow (The generated Table.Schema couple will be Extract.Extract),

-Access it on Tableau Server or Tableau Online,
+Access the dataset on Tableau Server or Tableau Cloud,